Paulooh007/Paulooh007/README.md

 </br>

-- 🌱 I’m currently learning... everything :nerd_face:
+- 🌱 I’m currently learning to build ML Infrastructures on web,mobile and Cloud :nerd_face:
-- 👯 I’m looking to collaborate on any cool ML project
+- 👯 I’m looking to collaborate on any cool ML/Software project
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm a huge fan of NF.

 <br />